 HyperScribeTM T7 High Yield RNA Synthesis Kit performs in vitro RNA transcription experiment in a relatively short time using T7 RNA polymerase.
+The addition of N1-Methylpseudo-UTP(m1Ψ) (Cat.
+No. B8049) can reduce host cell immune response.
 The kit is designed for high yields of RNA transcripts, highly specific radiolabeled RNA probes and to obtain capped, dye-labeled or biotinylated RNA incorporated modified nucleotides.
 RNA synthesized using this kit covers a wide range of applications, such as in vitro translation, antisense RNA and RNAi experiments, RNA vaccines, RNA structure and function studies, ribozyme biochemistry, RNase protein experiments and probe-based hybridization blots.

-The kit contains sufficient reagents to carry out 25/50/100 reactions, 20 μL each time. ~50 μg of RNA can be generated with 1 μg of control template per standard reaction.
-An upgraded version of this product is available with higher yield (~100ug), please check out K1401 HyperScribeTM T7 High Yield RNA Synthesis Kit Plus for more details.
+The kit contains sufficient reagents to carry out 25/50/100 reactions, 20 μL each time.
+Up to 180 μg of RNA can be generated with 1 μg of control template per standard reaction.